Sometimes it’s best to use bullet points; they help me think.

-I realize I should have said this: “You’re absolutely right, I am a bit of a flake.
+I now realize I should have said this to my friend.
+“You’re absolutely right, I am a bit of a flake.
 But you only see the veneer, deep down I’m much worse than you will ever know.
 I can’t defend my actions, and I desperately need a Savior.
 Would you pray for me to work this out?”

 The daily struggle with sin is sometimes more visible than we would like.
 Even as a believer I can and do sin.
-That should surprise no one, and yet, I am the most surprised when sin breaks out.
-(Inconsistently is a factor in Bipolar disorder, but it’s more than that.)
+That should surprise no one, and yet, I am the most surprised when sin inevitably breaks out.
+(Inconsistency is a factor in Bipolar disorder, but this is more than that.)

 In Romans 7 we are confronted with a man who is constantly disappointed in himself.
-It can be wrenching to read—partly because it is so real.
+It can be wrenching to read– partly because it is so real.
 It describes us too well.
-At times it is like looking into a mirror.
+At times the Word is like looking into a mirror.

-Romans 7 describes what is wrong with us, who are attempting to keep the law from our own efforts.
-We slide into this from grace when we attempt to stand before God in our self-righteousness.
+Romans 7 describes what is wrong with us, for we are attempting to keep the law from our own efforts.
+We slide from grace when we attempt to stand before God in our self-righteousness.
 We have a strong tendency to do this at times.
-We venerate holiness, but we fall woefully short.
-We aspire, but cannot attain.

 “We are all infected and impure with sin.